mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ### GenAI Metrics

-As an alternative we can use mlflow built in metrics for genai using the same examples.
+As an alternative we can use MLflow built in metrics for genai using the same examples.

 MLflow offers a few [pre-built metrics](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#generative-ai-metrics) which uses LLM as the judge.
 Despite the difference under the hood, the usage is the same - put these metrics in the extra_metrics argument in mlflow.evaluate().

-Let's use mlflow's pre-built in [faithfulness metric](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#mlflow.metrics.genai.faithfulness).
+Let's use MLflow's pre-built in [faithfulness metric](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#mlflow.metrics.genai.faithfulness).

 ```python